Brian Hopper: Canterburied Sounds

 Only in the latter part of the 1990s, did Hopper re-emerge as an artist of contemporary as well as historical significance.
-One of his projects was Canterburied Sounds, a four-CD compilation of archival Canterbury scene recordings from his private collection.
+One of his projects was Canterburied Sounds, a four-CD compilation of archival Canterbury scene recordings from his private collection, which dated from as early as 1962 to 1970.
+Featured on these recordings are both Brian and Hugh Hopper, Robert Wyatt, Mike Ratledge, Jimi Hendrix, and Pete Lawson, as well as recordings by Wilde Flowers and Caravan, which some of the musicians previously credited played in.